LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/introduction.md

-Based on the [Linked Data principles](cite:citesAsAuthority linkeddata) and the REST architectural style, the [Hydra Core Vocabulary](cite:citesAsAuthority hydra) was introduced with the aim of describing Web APIs using self-descriptive hypermedia controls so that clients can consume them in the same way as humans consume the Web.
+Based on the [Linked Data principles](cite:citesAsAuthority linkeddata) and the REST architectural style, the [Hydra Core Vocabulary](cite:citesAsAuthority hydra) was introduced with the aim of describing Web APIs using self-descriptive hypermedia controls so that autonomous clients can consume them in the same way as humans consume the Web.
 This vocabulary is for example used in the [Triple Pattern Fragments (TPF)](cite:citesAsAuthority ldf) framework for describing triple pattern interfaces.
 TPF interfaces expose hypermedia controls that enable triple pattern queries on top of certain datasets.